 Encouraging customers to leave reviews

-To generate a steady stream of reviews you must be proactive in encouraging customers to share their experiences.
+You must proactively encourage customers to share their experiences to generate steady reviews.
 One effective way to achieve this is by requesting reviews through email or SMS campaigns.
-Below, we delve deeper into how to leverage these channels to maximize the number of reviews your business receives.
+Below, we delve deeper into leveraging these channels to maximize the reviews your business receives.

 Email remains a powerful communication tool for businesses.
 When using email campaigns to request reviews, keep the following tips in mind: